ACAD-UofA/Guide-to-manipulating-PLINK-EIG-and-VCF-files/README.md

 - `--geno xx` removes sites with missingness greater than a given thrshold.
 PLINK by default filters snps with >0.1 missingness, so use `--geno 1.0` to keep all sites. `--geno 0.999999`	Removes sites no data \
 - `--mind` similar to geno, but sets a threshold of missingness per individual. \
 - `--extract`/`--exclude` Extracts or exlcludes variants based on a .txt file list of all variant IDs
 - `--keep`/`--remove` keep or remove individuals based on a supplied list in a .txt file with corresponding family ID nd within family IDs (or population & individual names).
+- `--missing` Generates a report of data missingness per SNP and per individual.

 ## VCF format
 VCF format, or Variant Calling Format is the main type of file format for storing genotypic data. \
 A VCF file can contain many individuals, sample and genotype information. \
-The file will contain header rows that record important informnation about the file, including the reference used for mapping and the contigs present. \
+The file will contain header rows that record important information about the file, including the reference used for mapping and the contigs present. \
-The files do tend to be much heavier than the PLINK or EIGENSTRAT formats that have stripped out a lot of the extra information, and make use of the matrix format to avoid repeating information unnecessarily, which allows the files to be much smaller. \
+The files do tend to be much heavier than the PLINK or EIGENSTRAT formats that have stripped out a lot of the extra information and make use of the matrix format to avoid repeating information unnecessarily, which allows the files to be much smaller. \
 Meta-information lines start with ## and contain various metadata. \
 The header line starts with # and is tab separated.
 It contains 9 columns of information about the variant calls, and then one column per sample name: